ekoschik/Windows-classic-samples/Samples/WindowPlacement/Win32Concepts.md

 When a window is created, it is 'stamped' with the thread awareness at the time, and the thread will automatically switch back to that awareness when dispatching messages to the window.
-This allows a thread to create two windows with different awarenesses, which means the coordinates seen by the two windows will be different.
+This allows a thread to create two windows with different awareness, which means the coordinates seen by the two windows will be different.

 ### DPI Virtualization

+Virtualized apps can get scaled up or down by the system when the app's DPI does not match the monitor DPI.
+When the app is scaled like this, its content becomes blurry.
+This is most noticeable for text, because this stretching can make the text harder to read.

 Windows that are Virtualized for DPI (not Per-Monitor DPI Aware) do not share the same screen coordinates as other apps!